The partner to the Life Meter

-- Pokemon uses Power Points, or P Ps, which indicate how many times a certain move can be used.
-When depleted, they can be filled with an item, or by fully healing the Pokemon at a Pokemon Center.
+- Pokémon uses Power Points, or PPs, which indicate how many times a move can be used, with each move having its own PP. When depleted, they can be filled with an item, or by fully healing the Pokemon at a Pokemon Center.

 - Most champions in League of Legends use mana as a casting resource, with a few variations.
 Some use Energy, which has a fixed cap and regeneration rate, some are Cast from Hit Points, some use Fury which builds when they attack, one uses Heat which builds when he uses an ability, and some use no resources at all and are completely cooldown reliant.